Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 Conclusion

-Both forms of fiber optics, single-mode (SMF) and multimode (MMF), have significant importance to current network infrastructures.
+Both forms of fibre optics, single-mode (SMF) and multimode (MMF), have significant importance to current network infrastructures.
 The optimal choice will depend on geographic distance requirements, available funds, technical compatibility, future-proofing policies, and other factors.

 Recommended Further Reading